 We often covered baby nomad up in long sleeves and pants even in the hot and humid climate of Thailand, because as a newborn he got cold easily.
 This worked out doubly well because it protected him from the mosquitoes too.
 When he wasn’t wearing long sleeves or long pants, we used a mosquito repellent stick we got in South Africa.
 It was safe for the baby and worked well.
 I couldn’t find a similar baby-safe mozzie repellent stick on Amazon, but stickers or bracelets without DEET work well too.
 If your baby does happen to get bitten, you can use this to help with the itching.

 An umbrella can help protect you and your baby from rain, and sun.
 While it isn’t common to see in the states, it’s perfectly normal and acceptable to carry an umbrella to protect yourself from the blazing heat of the sun in Thailand.
-The umbrella linked also has UV protection and vents to keep you cooler.
+This umbrella also has UV protection and vents to keep you cooler.

 6. Poop baggies